PovilasKud/projects/BidNode.md

 ## BidNode.io PLATFORM FOR FREELANCERS
-BIDNODE is a platform developed for freelancers that are bidding on project on Freelancer.com and UpWork.com.
+BIDNODE is a platform developed for freelancers that are bidding on projects in Freelancer.com and UpWork.com.
 It gathers data about projects, project owners and gives advantage for bidder against competitors.

 ## TECHNOLOGIES USED